 We will see you at the office to remove your drain.
 When the fluid in the collection bulb is less than 30ml per day for two consecutive days call your doctor or nurse practitioner to make the necessary arrangements.
-At the time of your follow-up appointment be sure to bring the chart on page 8 with the record of how much fluid came out of your drain.
+At the time of your follow-up appointment be sure to bring the chart on page 7 with the record of how much fluid came out of your drain.

-Your surgeon will contact you with your pathology report or discuss it with you when they see you in the office.
+Your surgeon will contact you with your final pathology report or discuss it with you when they see you in the office.
 Depending on the report, you may need additional surgery, a referral to another doctor (such as a medical oncologist or radiation oncologist), or routine follow-up.
 We will make these arrangements when we know the final pathology.
+If you have not heard from our office regarding your pathology after 10 days, call the office to check on your results.

 Remember that healing from surgery, even if that surgery seems small, takes time.
-If you have any questions about your procedure, your follow-up instructions, or plan of care, do not hesitate to ask your doctor, nurse, or another member of your health care team.
+If you have any questions about your procedure, your follow-up instructions, or plan of care, do not hesitate to call the Surgical Oncology Nurse Practitioner.
+The contact information is below.